padbr/npumi/README.md

 Dependencies: The scripts were written for python >=3.6
               For the most part, standard python libraries are used, the versions of which should not be critical.
-              Biopython is the only non-standard python library required. ('pip install --user biopython' if your distribution doesn't ship a biopython package)
+              Biopython is the only non-standard python library required. ('pip install --user biopython' if your distribution doesn't ship a biopython package).
               One of the scripts uses subprocess to call 'minimap2' and 'racon', both of which need to be installed appropriately.